dreadwarrior/dotfiles/README.md

 On MacOS hosts, the `dotfiles_install` will also performs some adjustments for the Finder and installs [brew][brew] packages.

+The `dotfiles_install` steps can be enabled / disabled, execute the following command to display the help screen:

+    ~$ dotfiles_install -h

 ### Other scripts

   * **docker_stop_rm**